Probing electromagnetic-gravitational wave emission coincidence in type I binary-driven hypernova family of long GRBs at very-high redshift: Introduction

-Our analysis uses a sample of $354$ GRBs present in the Swift GRB database (see \url{https://swift.gsfc.nasa.gov/archive/grb_table/}) with a measured redshift (see Sec.~\ref{sec:sample}).
+For this task, we use the complete sample of $368$ GRBs of the Swift GRB database (see \url{https://swift.gsfc.nasa.gov/archive/grb_table/}) with a measured redshift (see Sec.~\ref{sec:sample}).
+The sample includes short and long GRBs.
 We define the observed time delay (OTD) as the time after the GRB trigger needed by Swift/XRT to repoint the source measured in the observer frame\footnote{Namely, the column ``XRT Time to First Observation [sec]'' in the Swift GRB catalog, see \url{https://swift.gsfc.nasa.gov/archive/grb_table/}.} (for details see Sec.~\ref{sec:delay} and, e.g., E. Troja, ``The Neil Gehrels Swift Observatory Technical Handbook Version 17.0'', \url{https://swift.gsfc.nasa.gov/proposals/tech_appd/swiftta_v17.pdf}, as well as \citealp{2004ApJ...611.1005G}).
-We plot this quantity in Fig.~\ref{fig:delay1}.
-The minimum OTD in our sample is $43.88$~s from GRB 140206A at redshift $z=2.73$ (marked by a horizontal green line in the plot).
-It is then clear that Swift/XRT is generally technically unable to observe the X-ray emission in the first tens of seconds after the GRB trigger.
-Hence, the X-ray emission occurring within $\sim 40$~s of the GRB trigger remains unobservable, making this time interval an uncharted new X-ray territory.
-This large OTD can be circumvented by considering the cosmological corrections presented in this article and turning to the cosmological rest-frame time delay (RTD) in seconds (see Fig.~\ref{fig:delay1b} in Sec.~\ref{sec:delay}).
+The minimum OTD in our sample is $43.88$~s for GRB~140206A at redshift $z=2.73$ (marked by a horizontal green line in Fig.~\ref{fig:delay1}).
+It becomes clear that Swift/XRT is generally technically unable to observe the X-ray emission in the first tens of seconds after the GRB trigger.
+Hence, the X-ray emission within $\approx 40$~s of the GRB trigger remains unobservable by the only available instrument, Swift/XRT.
+This time interval represents an uncharted new X-ray territory.
+This large OTD can be circumvented by considering the cosmological corrections presented in this article, using the cosmological rest-frame time delay (RTD, see Sec.~\ref{sec:delay}).